Canon SX530 vs Leica TL2

 It is notable that the TL2 has a hotshoe, which makes it possible to easily attach optional accessories, such as an external flash gun.
 The SX530 does not feature such an accessory-socket.

-The TL2 is a recent model that features in the current product line-up of Leica.
-In contrast, the SX530 has been discontinued (but can be found pre-owned on ebay).
-As a replacement in the same line of cameras, the SX530 was succeeded by the Canon SX540.
+Both the SX530 and the TL2 have been discontinued, but can regularly be found used on ebay.
+The SX530 was replaced by the Canon SX540, while the TL2 does not have a direct successor.
 Further information on the features and operation of the SX530 and TL2 can be found, respectively, in the Canon SX530 Manual (free pdf) or the online Leica TL2 Manual.

 So what conclusions can be drawn?
 Is the Canon SX530 better than the Leica TL2 or vice versa?
 The listing below highlights the relative strengths of the two models.